Skip to main content

 How to choose a lighting scheme

 For a typical home stream, two-point is the right answer.
-It gives you most of the visual benefit of a full three-point rig without the extra stand, the extra cable, and the extra hour of fiddling.
+It gives you most of the visual benefit of a full three-point rig without the extra stand.
+The extra cable, and the extra hour of fiddling.
 Step up to three-point only when the two-light version is so dialed in that you feel limited by it.

 How to tune color temperature and softness